 Interior design for office spaces doesn’t need to be complicated.
 Often, all that is needed to spruce up your office space is a regular office clean-up, a paint job, and some colour.
 And what easier way to add colour than with wall art?
 Wall art is one of the easiest office decorating ideas of them all and doesn’t have to be expensive.
 Instead of buying high-priced oil paintings, create your own art.

 We’ve got over 20 million images to choose from.
 Alternatively, you could source a photo with a Creative Commons licence, or find your own photo to print on canvas, whether that’s an art print you’ve purchased or a photo you created yourself.
-You could even enlarge and print inspirational quotes on canvas, or your company values on wall art.
+You could even enlarge and print inspirational quotes or your company values on wall art.

 Alternatively, acrylic prints are great for areas with moisture, such as bathrooms or kitchens, and they have a great, shiny, gallery-finish.
 An acrylic print can make a high-impact statement in a foyer area, as one large print, or as a split print image, and they are thin enough to not take up too much space.

-4. Ensure your spaces are multi-functional
+5. Ensure your spaces are multi-functional

-Ideally, you want office spaces which can serve a variety of functions, whether that is an indoor lunch space or a semi-private meeting, so furniture should be light and able to be moved around accordingly.
+Or, consider whether chairs and tables can be folded away or easily stacked.
+Ideally, you want office spaces which can serve a variety of functions, whether that is an indoor lunch space or a semi-private meeting area, so furniture should be light and able to be moved around accordingly.

 6. Go natural

-6. Try mismatched materials
+7. Try mismatched materials

 Luckily, interior design for office spaces is seeing a mixed material, industrial look come into style.
 More than ever, we’re embracing recycled and re-used materials in our office décor.

-7. Involve your team
+8. Involve your team

 Ask your team to contribute to the office décor by choosing or voting on affordable wall art pieces and prints they love.
 Ask them to bring in personal items to make their spaces their own, like photos of pets or loved ones, plants or other trinkets.

-8. Improve cleanliness
+9. Improve cleanliness

 Make cleaning fun; incorporate a 20-minute cleaning session once a week.
 Turn on some music and get your staffers cleaning!
-This can also be a great way to stretch the legs after a long day of sitting.
+This can also be a great way to stretch your legs after a long day of sitting.

 10. Get into the team spirit

-The most important part of your business is your valued team members.
+Finally; the most important part of your business is your valued team members.
 By showing your employees that you honour and value them, you’ll be contributing to a positive and collaborative working environment.